red-jade/exa/README.md

 Relabelling of graphs to permute vertex identifiers.
 Combining graphs using _merge_ of vertices and edges, or _disjoint_ independent composition.

+GDB: An in-memory store of graphs keyed by structural hashes, which supports queries for isomorphism and homeomorphism.

 Serialization of _adj_ data to/from files
 using Elixir term format.